fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

 - For my app, I can imagine Function Calling and Web Search will be useful.
 - Function Calling
   - READ
-  - I can imagine, because as we see previously (LANGFUSE), i got this latitude and langitude right.
+  - I can imagine, because as we see previously (LANGFUSE), I got this latitude and longitude right.
   - So maybe I can create a custom function in my code, that call GoogleMaps API, so I can get the exact City or the exact Province of this location.
     - So it's no longer prediction.
     - So we can remove the non-deterministic part in this section.